Edmonton

 Bar Bricco

-Handcrafted pastas and carefully curated small plates anchor a menu celebrating Italy's regional diversity, complemented by an all-Italian wine selection.
-Yet it's the fonduta agnolotti that has achieved near-mythical status—delicate pillows accompanied by warm sage butter and a generous heap of finely shaved Parmigiano for guests to shower over each bite.
-Considered among Alberta's finest dishes, this deceptively simple creation exemplifies Costa's mastery, transforming pristine ingredients and flawless technique into something worth crossing the province for.
+The standout of Daniel Costa's restaurant group, Bar Bricco wraps guests in dim, richly furnished interiors where an upbeat soundtrack moves with the noise of the dining room.
+The space pairs antique pieces with sleek modern touches, evoking the feel of an Italian piazza while offering a refined retreat in downtown Edmonton.Handmade pastas and a tight selection of small plates anchor a menu built around Italy's regional cooking, backed by an all-Italian wine list.
+But it's the fonduta agnolotti that has reached near-mythical status: delicate pillows served with warm sage butter and a generous mound of finely shaved Parmigiano for guests to scatter over each bite.
+Rated among Alberta's best dishes, this deceptively simple plate shows what Costa does best, turning excellent ingredients and precise technique into something worth crossing the province for.

 Fonduta Agnolotti